FADEDElement/Element-Auto-Clicker/README.md

 ### Installing

-* CURRENTLY UNDER DEVELOPMENT - Planning
+* CURRENTLY UNDER DEVELOPMENT

 ## What I used / learned
 * Good File Structure
+* Creaing a GUI with customtkinter
+* Loading Images with the pillow library

 ## Authors